 Welfare and the Act of Choosing

 The standard revealed-preference approach to welfare economics encounters fundamental difficulties when the act of choosing directly affects welfare through emotions such as guilt, pride, and anxiety.
-We address this problem by developing an approach that redefines consumption bundles in terms of the sensations they produce, and measures welfare by blending choice-based methods with self-reported well-being techniques.
-In applications to classic social preferences paradigms, our approach shows that standard revealed-preference methods, including those that exploit choices over menus, mismeasure welfare because preferences depend on choice sets, while self-reported happiness and satisfaction are not sufficient statistics for welfare.
+We address this problem through an approach that redefines consumption bundles in terms of the sensations they produce, and measures welfare by blending methods involving choice and subjective well-being.
+In a laboratory experiment on redistributive preferences, and in surveys concerning consequential economic decisions, we find that revealed-preference methods, including those that exploit choices over menus, mismeasure welfare because preferences depend on choice sets, while happiness and satisfaction are not sufficient statistics for welfare.